-For pediatric patients who experience a disease flare or non-response, dose escalation to 40 mg every other week may be considered (see CLINICAL TRIALS).
+For pediatric patients who experience a disease flare or non-response, dose escalation to 40 mg every other week may be considered (see 14.5 Clinical Trials - Reference Biologic Drug, Pediatrics, Pediatric Crohn's Disease, Study Results).

 The use of adalimumab injection in pediatric patients with Crohn's disease ages 13 to 17 has been evaluated up to one year in clinical studies.